-The Story Behind Root + Revel and How I Healed My Body With Food
+The Story Behind Root + Revel and How I Healed My Body

 Welcome to Root + Revel, a digital platform dedicated to living naturally without sacrifice.
 I’m Kate Kordsmeier, the founder of R+R, and I thought it apropos to kick things off here by telling you about myself, my health issues and the long journey that inspired me to create this site.
-You can read the About page for a simplified version, including R+R’s mantra, but the even shorter version goes like this: I healed my body with food!
+You can read the About page for a simplified version, including R+R’s mantra, but the even shorter version goes like this: I healed my body naturally!
 Here’s the full story:

 My Love Affair with Food